linxiaokun528/zookeeper-operator/README.md

 pod "example-zookeeper-cluster-1" deleted
 ```

-Then restart the Zookeeper operator.
-It should recover itself and the Zookeeper clusters it manages.
+Then restart the ZooKeeper Operator.
+It should recover itself and the ZooKeeper clusters it manages.

 ```bash
 $ kubectl create -f example/deployment.yaml